 In server-to-server bidding, publishers work with just one vendor and that vendor collects up bids from all the other demand partners.
 And that’s why a trustworthy partner is important to run the auctions fairly.

-When the SSPs move from a client-side setup to a server-to-server, they lose access to the user and can’t drop cookies.
+When the SSPs move from a client-side to a Server-side set-up, they lose access to the user and can’t drop cookies.
 As the SSPs or ad exchanges have to identify each user in order to deliver targeted ads, they need to sync their cookie.
 However, this no longer works in server-side header bidding and results in lower eCPMs for the ad impressions.

 How will the solution offered by the chosen provider impact your user experience?
 There are two elements that not just negatively impact your latency but also impact your user experience — the time it takes to initiate an ad request and the time taken by different demand partners to return the final bidding price to the ad server.

-As the core functions of the wrapper move away from the user’s browser to the server, a gap is created between the user and the wrapper, and this can add latency to your page.
+As the core functions of the wrapper move away from the user’s browser to the server, the gap created between the user and the wrapper can add latency to your page.
 So, check the impact of latency and look for a partner that can help you mitigate it.

 This is the most important entity for publishers to look into.
-There are two key factors to consider when examining your revenue — incremental demand and cookie syncing.
-A more impactful server-to-server is the one that can add premium incremental demand without negatively impacting latency and also offers an increased user sync rate because any decrease in it can have a negative impact on your revenue.
+There are two key factors to consider when examining your revenue — incremental demand and capability to identify users.
+A more impactful Server-to-server is the one that can add premium incremental demand without negatively impacting latency and also offers an increased user match rate because any decrease in it can have a negative impact on your revenue.

 Transparency and Fairness

 Besides, it’s not that easy to evaluate demand partners.
-For that, you should employ an analytics vendor that provides the market-best analytic solution for monitoring and optimizing server-to-server header bidding setups and thus, better evaluate demand partners.
+For that, you should employ an analytics vendor that provides the market-best analytic solution for monitoring and optimizing Server-to-server header bidding setups and thus, better evaluate demand partners.
 The richer the analytics, the better the publisher can optimize monetization.
 Here’s a list of header bidding analytics providers that you should check out.